Dallewalia Misl

-The Dallewalia misl was a Khatri Sikh state in 18th century India.
+The Dallewalia Misl was one of the twelve misls of the Sikh Confederacy.
+The misl was founded by Sardar Gulab Singh, a Khatri Sikh, as a Jatha, but he was later succeeded by a Jatt Sikh named Tara Singh Ghaiba of the Kang clan.
+Tara Singh made the Jatha into a powerful misl in the 18th century.
+It held territory in the Jalandhar region and northern Malwa.

+History

+Origins

+The misl was founded by both Khatris and Jats.
 The founder of this Misl was Sardar Gulab Singh resident of the village of Dallewal near Dera Baba Nanak, in Doaba Bist Jalandhar.
 He took Pahul and became an active member of the Dal Khalsa in 1726 A.D and launched upon a career of chivalry, fighting against the tyrannical government of the Punjab.
 One day at the head of 150 comrades, he attacked Jalandhar and having obtained a rich booty all of them returned to their camp in the jungle safely.